rampemus/cvapp/README.md

 You can write these also in .env-file.

-For local mongoDB follow instructions from [here](https://docs.mongodb.com/manual/administration/install-community/) to install community version or if you are a Mac and have homebrew installed, just run:
+For local mongoDB follow instructions from [here](https://docs.mongodb.com/manual/administration/install-community/) to install community version.
+IF you are on Mac and have homebrew installed, just run:

 `brew install mongodb-community@4.2`